Instruments and Equipment

 A solid metronome/tuner, a silk clarinet swab, and clarinet stand are required of every student in my studio.

-Silk Swab: The Hodge silk clarinet swab is the choice of practically every woodwind musician I know, and I have used them for close to twenty years myself.
+Silk Swab: The Hodge silk clarinet swab is the choice of practically every woodwind musician I know, and I have used them for close to thirty years myself.
+Michael Lowenstren at Earspasm has some incredible swabs out now, as well.
+I use his e-flat clarinet swab exclusively, and I highly recommend his site and products.

 Clarinet Stand: The clarinet stand is not required for lessons, as I have my triple stand sitting between the chairs, but it is required for instrument safety at home and school.
 The clarinet should never be stood on the floor simply on its bell, as this is a disaster waiting to happen when someone or something knocks it over and bends keys or breaks reeds and mouthpieces.